pierrickrogermele/dev-doc/unix.md

 To allow non-root users to mount a samba drive, use sudo.
 Create a `samba` group and add users to it.
-Edit `/etc/sudoers` and add the following like:
+Edit `/etc/sudoers` and add the following line:
 ```
 %samba ALL=(ALL) NOPASSWD: /bin/mount,/bin/umount,/sbin/mount.cifs,/sbin/umount.cifs,/usr/bin/smbmount,/usr/bin/smbumount
 ```